An epic three days of running from the Welsh-English border to the sea

 Activities, guiding and logistics:

-- Three days' guided trail running as per itinerary, led by Tim Higginbottom.
+- Three days' guided trail running as per itinerary.

-- Luggage transfers between overnight locations and return transfer to start point at end of route.
+- Luggage transfers between overnight locations and return transfer (by train) to start point at end of route.

 4 x breakfast, 2 x evening meal (Day 1 at accommodation and Day 4 fish and chips).
 Other meals are available to purchase locally.
 Please let us know in advance if you have any dietary requirements.
 You should of course bring additional energy snacks, etc, for the runs.